|

 I often wondered the difference as well.
 You may feel the difference as trivial, however, I am restoring a 73 Corvette and having that correct plating is of EXTREME importance.
 Thanks!

-The thing is, Rich, we're not talking about two very similar but slightly different finishes, we're talking semantics/language.
+I appreciate that, Rich, but the thing is, we're not talking about two very similar but slightly different finishes, we're only talking the semantics/language of specifying one finish.